Ana-Niko-byte/seeds-n-saps/README.md

 * VSC - The IDE I developed the project in.
 * Sketches - for a clear understanding of the structure I wanted my website to follow.
 For future projects, I will likely use something like Balsamiq.
 * Tinypng - for compressing my images (to improve performance of my website).
+* Compress JPEG Online - Tinypng couldn't handle one of my images as it was larger than 5mb.
 * Color Contrast Accessibility Validator - check legibility of my text on different backgrounds for better accessibility.
 * W3C Markup Validation Service - to validate my HTML for potential errors.
 * W3C CSS Validation Service - to validate my CSS code for potential errors.